francoispqt/gojay/README.md

 Gojay also comes with powerful stream decoding features and an even faster [Unsafe](#unsafe-api) API.

-There is also a [code generation tool](https://github.com/francoispqt/gojay/tree/master/gojay)
+There is also a [code generation tool](https://github.com/francoispqt/gojay/tree/master/gojay) to make usage easier and faster.

 # Why another JSON parser?